asraarwani/DataStructuresAndAlgorithms/README.md

             28. Reverse a given array in groups of given size K
             29. Check if two given arrays are equal or not
             30. First element to occur K times
             31. Convert array into zig-zag fashion
+            32. Find sub-array with given sum non-negative numbers only
+            33. Find sub-array with given sum including negative numbers  - https://www.geeksforgeeks.org/find-subarray-with-given-sum-in-array-of-integers/